smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 A propositional statement is a statement that can be either true or false.
 Often, we think of propositional statements in terms of English statements, such as: “When it is sunny, I wear my sunglasses”.
 However, we often use a more generic form in discrete math and don’t assign statements to each proposition variable.
 The variables most used are P, Q, and R for English statements, and lowercase p, q, and r are used for generic statements.

 In our example above, we would assign the uppercase P to “It is sunny” and the uppercase Q to “I wear my sunglasses".
-We then would have a conditional statement of "If P, then Q", or "P → Q".
+We then would have a conditional statement of `If P, then Q`, or `P → Q`.

 Like any branch of mathematics, a set of symbols and terms needs to be defined.
 Here is a summary of the different symbols and terms and examples of how they are used in everyday English statements.